PaulWoodIII/resume/README.md

 # resume
-my resume currently in markdown format
+my resume currently in markdown format, generated with md2resume using the standard modern template